ProtonVPN/python-proton-vpn-network-manager/README.md

 ### Known issues

-This component depends on `PyGObject` and `dbus-python`.
-Unfortunately, quite a few distribution packages are required before being able to install these 2 dependencies with pip.
+This component depends on the `PyGObject` and `dbus-python` python packages.
+Unfortunately, quite a few distribution packages are required before being able to pip install these 2 dependencies.

-To be able to install `PyGObject` with pip, please check the required distribution packages in the [official documentation](https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html).
+To be able to pip install `PyGObject`, please check the required distribution packages in the [official documentation](https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html).

-To be able to install `dbus-python` (version 1.2.18, at the time of writing) with pip, the following Debian packages were required on Ubuntu 22.04.
+To be able to pip install `dbus-python` (version 1.2.18, at the time of writing), the following Debian packages were required on Ubuntu 22.04.
 You'll need the equivalent packages in other distributions.

 ```shell